 However, if you bleach your hair at home, be aware that bleaching is a risky and time-consuming process that requires the use of proper techniques and the right tools to avoid long-term damage.
 Here are a few helpful tips before you start.

 Prismax moisturizes and helps protect dry/damaged hair while repairing damaged cuticles.
-In preparation to bleaching hair, apply Prismax Hair Botox two weeks prior to build up moisture in the hair.
+In preparation to bleaching hair, apply Prismax Nutritivo two weeks prior to build up moisture in the hair.
 Two weeks after bleaching, reapply Prismax on your hair to moisturize and protect your hair from drying out.
 Continue to reapply Prismax monthly for preventative maintenance.